|

 multiply the number of possibilities of a non-Steckered machine

-(approx. 71 million) with over 500 million million Stecker
+(approx. 713 million) with over 500 million million Stecker

 Also note that the mathematical optimum is at 11 cables, not at 10.

-than 11 cables are used.
-It would have been far better though not
+It might have been better though not

 to restrict the number of cables at all and use all possible combinations.